Understanding the Silent Treatment: Manipulation and Punishment Through Communication Avoidance

-Narcissists love the silent treatment.
-It’s their secret weapon when they want to manipulate and hurt in a big way.
-Using the silent treatment is a way to inflict pain without causing visible evidence.
+Did you know that narcissists love the silent treatment?
+It’s their secret weapon when they want to manipulate and inflict pain without causing visible evidence.

-Research shows that when we ignore or exclude someone, it activates the same part of their brain as physical pain does.
-Narcissists instinctively know that this manipulative technique is extremely hurtful.
-It’s traumatic to those it’s inflicted upon (Eisenberger et al. 2004).
+Research shows that when we ignore or exclude someone, it activates the same part of their brain as physical pain.
+Narcissists instinctively know that this is extremely hurtful and traumatizes those it’s used on (Eisenberger et al. 2004).

-The silent treatment is a punishment that consists of “hurt and rescue.”
-It can continue for months or even years and is often used to teach a lesson or to manipulate behavior (Eisenberger et al. 2004).
-For those of us who’ve been subjected to this form of abuse, it kept us anxious by triggering our fear of abandonment.
+The silent treatment punishment consists of a hurt and rescue cycle.
+It may continue for months, even years, and is often used to teach a lesson or manipulate behavior (Eisenberger et al. 2004).
+For those who’ve been subjected to this form of abuse, it kept us anxious by triggering our fear of abandonment.
 (Saeed, K. 2019).

 When I was seventeen, I endured my mother’s silent treatment for a little over three months.
-She had given me the silent treatment before, and she would again, but this instance lasted the longest.
-For the entire three months, I was met with stony silence any time I attempted to interact with her.
-She would not make eye contact with me.
-There was no acknowledgment that I existed whatsoever.
+She had used the silent treatment before, and she would again, but this instance lasted the longest.
+For the entire three months, I was met with stony silence any time I attempted to interact.
+She would not make eye contact, and there was no acknowledgment that I existed whatsoever.

-I broke our silent relationship now and again, testing to see if she would respond, and each time I was met with cold rejection.
-The message was loud and clear that she was not finished punishing me, and my attempts were not going to have an effect.
+I broke our silent relationship now and again, testing to see if she would respond, and each time, I was met with cold rejection.
+She was not finished punishing me, and my attempts would not have an effect.
 It was as if I was invisible.
-I remember needing affirmation from others that they could see me and that I existed.
-I felt like I was heading into insanity.

-One day, as mysteriously as the silent treatment had started, it ended.
-When my mother broke the silence and spoke to me, it was some little unimportant phrase that had no real significance, but it indicated the shunning was over.
+One day, as mysteriously as it started, my mother broke the silence and spoke to me; it was some little unimportant phrase that had no real significance, but it indicated the shunning was over.

 When a person is actively ignored, it causes such psychological and emotional anguish that it can actually be seen on brain scans (Pune Mirror 2019).
 The silent treatment triggers a fear of abandonment, which is very frightening, but for children like me who’d already been abandoned by one parent, it is unbearable.
 I was obsessed with thoughts like, “Who will take care of me?”
 “Will I ever matter?”
 “Will I ever be safe?”
 “Will anyone ever love me?”

 The fear of abandonment causes anxiety, worry, sleep loss, and inability to concentrate.
-Imagine trying to learn in school or study for tests while being actively ignored and rejected by a parent.
-With every silent treatment, we go deeper into survival mode, and we can experience panic attacks, appetite loss, binge-eating, racing heartbeat, nightmares, depression, confusion, and obsessive thinking.
-With each, we learn to focus more on our mother’s behavior and her needs.
+Imagine trying to learn in school or studying for tests while being actively ignored and rejected by a parent.
+With every silent treatment, we go deeper into survival mode, and we can experience panic attacks, appetite loss, binge eating, racing heartbeat, nightmares, depression, confusion, and obsessive thinking.
+Each time, we learn to focus more on our mother’s behavior and her needs.
 We learn to provide what she needs and wants because we fear we’ll be emotionally or physically abandoned again.
 The need to please and appease her becomes overblown.

 A narcissistic mom understands that she’ll get away with rejecting and shunning because, as children, we have no choice but to welcome her back when she decides to return to our lives.
 We need her, after all, and she knows it.
-When she’s ready to acknowledge us again, we’re so happy, aren’t we?
+When she’s ready to acknowledge us again, we’re so happy.

-The narcissistic mom likes knowing how hurt we are by her silent treatment.
-Our pain demonstrates to her that she is all-powerful and can devastate us if and when she chooses.
-It’s a great form of narcissistic supply.
+The narcissistic mom likes knowing how much we are hurt by her emotional abandonment.
+Our pain demonstrates to her that she is all-powerful and can devastate us if she chooses.
+Our pain is a great form of narcissistic supply.

-Every time we go through the silent treatment, we’re diminished.
-Each time we endure active ignoring, we question our self-worth.
-Our self-esteem and self-image are further eroded, and our fear of abandonment escalates.
-Despite our accomplishments, acknowledgments, or friendships, we find ourselves desperate for our mother’s approval, which is, of course, always out of reach.
+Each time we endure active ignoring, we’re diminished, and we question our self-worth, and our self-esteem and self-image are further eroded.
+Our fear of abandonment escalates.
+We find ourselves desperate for our mother’s approval, which is, of course, always out of reach.

-We may come close, but we never quite make it.

-We eventually accept that we aren’t worthy of her love or attention.
-We settle for any crumbs of affection or attention we can get from her.
+We may eventually accept that we aren’t worthy of her love or attention.
+We’ll settle for crumbs of affection or attention.
 We learn that we’re somehow inferior and will never be able to please her, although we should continue trying.

-This repeated process is called “trauma bonding” and is another example of the powerful emotional bonds created between abuser and abused.
-Over time, trauma bonds become very resistant to change, contributing to the development of a codependent relationship.
+This repeated process is called “trauma bonding,” a powerful emotional bond created between abuser and abused.
+Over time, trauma bonds become extremely resistant to change and contribute to the development of a codependent relationship.

 Understand the Narcissistic Abuse Cycle

-Let go of what you can’t control using loving-detachment
+Let go of what you can’t control with loving-detachment

 Conscious awareness: Be aware and make conscious choices before acting.
 Self-awareness releases us from making impulsive and potentially damaging decisions.